 Clothes: it depends where you are… dress sexy if the women do so too, dress covered up if that’s the example you see all around you.
 I am not easily spotted in revealing clothes, though when I see pictures of myself cycling in West Africa or Armenia, I don’t dare to think of it while being in Iran.
 Usually, I go for pretty covered up, wide clothes which are not too feminine.
 Baggy and easy to pull up and down when peeing next to the road.
 For cycling you need trousers which are tight below the knee so they won’t intertwine with your oily chain.
 For being off the bicycle I like to dress feminine and fashionable, but, exactly as the locals do.
 So for Africa I had one dress made and could wear it in each country if I felt the need to dress up.
 Don’t worry, it doesn’t matter how ugly, dirty, sweaty, pimpled, muddy, disgusting you look like, you will get attention.
 More than you’d ever wished for…

 Man: when you meet someone you want to be closer with -even if that is to chat in private- tell people in less progressive countries that he’s your husband.
 In some countries you need to show your marriage papers, that is, if he’s not a foreigner too.
 In general in Africa the rule is: be happy.
 In some other countries boyfriends do not exist.
-It happened that I wanted to share a room with a French guy who’d become my friend -no way we wanted to share more than a room only- but since it was a Catholic Mission (in Liberia) I was not allowed to share a room with a man: ‘Imagine, a man and a woman in one room?!’ screamed the woman, who was in charge of the place, in terror.
+It happened that I wanted to share a room with a French Yves who’d become my friend -no way we wanted to share more than a room only- but since it was a Catholic Mission (in Liberia) I was not allowed to share a room with a man: ‘Imagine, a man and a woman in one room?!’ screamed the woman, who was in charge of the place, in terror she was.
 However, I did manage to share a room with a Japanese woman, and I could not help myself but react softly: ‘Imagine what two women can do in one room?!’

-I notice how different contact between local man and me becomes when I am accompanied by another Western man.
+I notice how different contact between local men and me becomes when I am accompanied by another Western man.
 It’s an amazing change, and I do enjoy the liberty of basking either in silence or expressing myself naturally.
 When I am with a Western man, usually I am ignored out of respect, so not too much eye contact or staring will happen -and in some very remote places in Pakistan, I am cómpletely ignored- It happens that you as a woman are not addressed at all and so it can be a little difficult to keep quiet because we are not used to it.
-On the other hand, being with a Western man gives me more freedom when I am in places where usually only men gathers (chaikhaneh) and when I do laugh out loud I am not too much of an outcast because this is ‘our normal behavior’
+On the other hand, being with a Western man gives me more freedom when I am in places where usually only men gathers (chaikhaneh) and when I do laugh out loud I am not too much of an outcast because this is ‘our normal behavior’.

 Be a woman when you need to: you got to act both as a woman and man.
 That’s pretty much the rule throughout your travel on a bicycle where ever you go.
 Don’t let your guard down once accompanied by a man.
 You may be a woman for once, finally again, but don’t forget it’s you who came this far without trouble.
 You will find out soon you will feel less strong and less determined.
 That’s because you now look through a different frame.
 Keep doing the things you did when being alone, for example: don’t feel ashamed to ask prices, like you did before.
 It doesn’t mean now you are with a man you can rely on his abilities, if he is not asking prices before than you might be the nasty lady afterward to bargain them down.
 The way you act might be wrong in other men his view but that’s because they are men and in countries like Iran being a woman has not only disadvantages but huge benefits too.
 Women in Iran can demand in certain ways a man would never be able to.